John Hyrcanus

+Hyrcanus assumed power following the assassination of his father, Simon Thassi, a brother of Judas Maccabeus, by Ptolemy ben Abubus near Jericho.
+He escaped the attack that killed his father and some of his brothers and was accepted as high priest in Jerusalem.
+Initially, he maintained relations with the Seleucid Empire, paying tribute while preserving autonomy and participating in military campaigns under Antiochus VII Sidetes, including operations against the Parthians.
+However, after Antiochus VII's death in 129 BCE, Hyrcanus ceased tribute payments and acted independently, establishing the de facto sovereignty of Judea.

+During his reign, Hyrcanus conducted military campaigns to expand Hasmonean territory, which until then was largely confined to central Judea.
+He captured the regions of Samaria and Idumaea, destroyed the Samaritan temple at Mount Gerizim, and incorporated the Idumaean population, requiring conversion to Judaism.
+He also extended Hasmonean control over parts of Transjordan and Galilee.
+Hyrcanus is the first attested Hasmonean ruler to employ foreign troops, and he may have founded Hyrcania, a fortress in the Judaean Desert that bears his name.

+Hyrcanus's policies and territorial expansions laid the foundation for the subsequent reigns of his sons, Aristobulus I and Alexander Jannaeus, who assumed the title of king alongside that of high priest.

 Name

 Josephus explains in The Jewish War that John was also known as "Hyrcanus" but does not explain the reason behind this name.
 The only other primary sources—the Books of the Maccabees—never used this name for John.
 The single occurrence of the name Hyrcanus in 2 Maccabees 3:11 refers to a man to whom some of the money in the Temple belonged during the c.
 178 BCE visit of Heliodorus.

 The reason for the name is disputed amongst biblical scholars, with a variety of reasons proposed: